umeshkirron/Hello-World/README.md

 # Hello-World
 This is an example repository
-I like data science very much because it deals all the times with data and make it more meaning information using statistical techniiques.
+I like data science very much because it deals all the times with data and make it more meaningful information using mathematical and  statistical techniques.